ProjectPythia/pythia-foundations/foundations/github/github-setup-advanced.md

 ---

-You can click on the _Notifications_ icon and scroll through all notifications from repos that you opted into receiving:
+You can click on the _Notifications_ icon and scroll through all notifications from repos that you opted into receiving notifications from:

 ```{image} ../../images/GitHub_Setup_Advanced_Notifications_Browser.png
 :alt: GitHub Notification Browser